wp-plugins/wordfence/readme.txt

 == Changelog ==

 = 3.7.3 =
+* Added new backdoor/malware signatures including detection for spamming scripts, youtube spam scripts and a new attack shell.
+* Fixed issue: Under some conditions, files not part of core or a known theme or plugin would be excluded from a scan.
 * Fixes from Juliette R. F. Remove warnings for unset variables.
 Fix options 'save' spinner spinning infinitely on some platforms.
 Removed redundant error handling code.
 * Added ability to downgrade a paid license to free.